Dark Tourism Destinations – 10 of the World’s Most Gruesome Attractions

 Location | Roluos Village, Sangkat Cheung Aek, Phnom Penh Cambodia

-Choeung Ek Killing Fields are one of the largest site of burial for the victims of the Cambodian Genocide.
+Choeung Ek Killing Fields are one of the largest sites of burial for the victims of the Cambodian Genocide.
 It is located about 17 km from Phnom Penh.
 Over 9,000 bodies were discovered at this particular site between 1975 to 1979.
-A lot more are said to be buried here and bones and skulls continue to come to the surface to this day.
+A lot more are said to be buried here, and bones and skulls continue to come to the surface to this day.

 It is believed there are 388 Killing Fields scattered across Cambodia, in total they are home to over 1 million graves.

-One of the most harrowing sites at Choeung Ek is the glass Buddhist Stipa which is filled with more than 5,000 skulls.
-The mood at this attraction is predictable sombre.
+One of the most harrowing sites at Choeung Ek is the glass Buddhist Stipa, which is filled with more than 5,000 skulls.
+The mood at this attraction is predictably somber.
 Your audio guide will explain how babies were killed by smashing their skulls against trees.
 It’s almost unbearable to hear.

 Nairobi skyline